isotopp/isotopp.github.io/content/posts/2008-07-23-inhaltliche-und-kulturelle-steuerung-von-foren.md

 > That is: Answer the question of the offender or offer a solution to his
 > problem as good as possible.
 Only after that remind him about the
 > netiquette.
 If you cannot contribute to the original problem, do not post
 > or write mail.
-You are not alone in this group and you do not need to save
+You are not alone in this group, and you do not need to save
 > the world alone.
 Somebody else who knows the proper answer will write a
 > public reply and probably will remind the original author of proper
 > behaviour."